 Advanced Audio Coding is a newer-than-MP3 method of compressing audio information in a smaller amount of network bandwidth.
 So, with a smaller amount of data on a slower internet connection, audio can sound better.
 Since George just loves great audio (and hates that traditional FM radio stations destroy it as a matter of practice), and since he suddenly found himself with tons of bandwidth with the City of Fort Collins new fiber broadband network, he decided on 256K AAC for streaming.
 If you load it up in an audio analyzer, it won’t be as good as CD or WAV or FLAC (lossless audio formats), but it will be damned close.
 It sounds awesome.
 Put on a nice set of headphones or good earbuds and listen for yourself.
 It’s pretty light on audio processing/compression, too.
 Which means you may hear one song a little louder/softer than the song before/after it.
 We try to even those out, but not with automatic compression/expansion that radio stations use to destroy music’s natural dynamic range.

 Pretty much everything comes out of our home in Fort Collins, Colorado.
 Original music playout comes from MegaSeg software on an iMac in the radio studio.
 Live segments may even include a little bit of vinyl on the Technics SL1200!
-It’s fed to a streaming server on a high-powered laptop (in a spare bedroom, for now).
+The 128K MP3 stream is hosted by Live365, while the 256K AAC stream is fed to a streaming server on a high-powered laptop (in a spare bedroom, for now).
 And, the web server is running in the unfinished basement.
 All this is streamed to the world through Fort Collins Connexion, the city’s new fiber optic broadband network.
 We’re enjoying 1gb bandwidth, both downstream and upstream (and, the upstream bandwidth is what sends audio streams).
 In case you’re curious how fast that is, most current internal local area networks at businesses enjoy this speed – no, not Internet connection – INTERNAL NETWORKS!
 So, we have as much upstream Internet bandwidth as lots of big companies have for internal computers in their own buildings!